sshark/thrillingbytes/Looking at A Monad Through An Example.md

 // loosely converted to

-val result8: Option[Int] = div(10, 2).flatMap(x => Option(x - 10).map(y => add(10, y)))
+val result8: Option[Int] =
+  div(10, 2)
+    .flatMap(x => Option(x - 10)
+    .map(y => add(10, y)))
 ```

-Classes like `Option`, `List`, and `Either` can work right out of the box with for-comprehension because these classes has `map` and `flatMap` methods defined.
+Classes like `Option`, `List`, and `Either` can work right out of the box with for-comprehension because these classes have `map` and `flatMap` methods defined.
 If a random class `MyBox` without these 2 methods defined, it would not work.
 The developer could add these methods to `MyBox` if the developer owns the source.
-If he does not, then he has to use adhoc polymorhism a.k.a typeclassing which is very useful for extending the class capabilities.
+If he does not, then he has to use adhoc polymorphism a.k.a typeclassing which is very useful for extending the class capabilities.
 Please refer to [here](https://gist.github.com/sshark/6a169bedfa97718dd72eb0738fbb046f) for the `MyBox` Monad typeclass implemention and example.

 Classes must conforms to the [Monad Law](https://devth.com/monad-laws-in-scala) to be a Monad.
 For example, `Option`, `List`, and `Either` are monads because they passed the Monad Law test.
 Classes like `Set` and `Try` are not because they failed the test even though they have `map` and `flatMap` methods defined.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg2NjQ4NTA1LDE3NjcwMDU5MzcsMTgwND
-Y4NjgwNiwxMDY1MzM3NDEzLDExODkzNTY3NTcsLTE5MjE2OTc2
-ODIsLTM2MzgxMjAyMiwxODg4MDA1MzY2LDE4NzE1NzUxNjcsMj
-QyNzU1NDgyLC04NTEwMzY1NjMsMjUzMzc4Mjc5LC0yNTQ4NDc5
-MTYsLTExNzI2ODQ2OTksLTEwNzM5NzE4ODEsMjE0NDc3NzM3NC
-wtNzA1NTY2OTMxLC0yMDQwMjc1Njc1LDM1Njc1NzU3NiwyMDc4
-NDQwODRdfQ==
+eyJoaXN0b3J5IjpbMTMxNTczMzE5Myw4ODY2NDg1MDUsMTc2Nz
+AwNTkzNywxODA0Njg2ODA2LDEwNjUzMzc0MTMsMTE4OTM1Njc1
+NywtMTkyMTY5NzY4MiwtMzYzODEyMDIyLDE4ODgwMDUzNjYsMT
+g3MTU3NTE2NywyNDI3NTU0ODIsLTg1MTAzNjU2MywyNTMzNzgy
+NzksLTI1NDg0NzkxNiwtMTE3MjY4NDY5OSwtMTA3Mzk3MTg4MS
+wyMTQ0Nzc3Mzc0LC03MDU1NjY5MzEsLTIwNDAyNzU2NzUsMzU2
+NzU3NTc2XX0=
 -->